taqtiqa-mark/jlenv-each/README.md

 ## License

-&copy; 2012 Sam Stephenson.
 Released under the MIT license.
 See `LICENSE` for details.